tonytvo/blog-generator/content/blog/value-investing-summary/index.md

 - formulates exactly why the stock should be bought before actually buying it.
 - use several valuation methods simultaneously, since no method is perfect and it is impossible to precisely calculate the intrinsic value of a company.
 - you should find out not only if an asset is undervalued, but also why it is undervalued.
+- when it comes to shrewd trading, a knowledge of history is a fine weapon, so be sure to keep it sharp.
+- don't trust the crowd or the market and follow practical investment based on your unique investment style.
 - Intrinsic value calculation
   - discount cash flow model can be found at
     - https://www.buffettsbooks.com/how-to-invest-in-stocks/advanced-course/lesson-35/